ifandelse/machina.js/README.md

 * Install node.js (and consider using [nvm](https://github.com/creationix/nvm) to manage your node versions)
 * Run `npm install -g anvil.js` to install anvil.js
-* Navigate to the root of this repository and run `anvil -b`
+* Navigate to the root of this repository and run `anvil`
 * Build output will be placed in the lib folder.

 One great feature of [anvil.js](http://appendto.github.com/anvil.js/) is the ability to host your tests and other content using express in node.js.